-Europe’s car sales stumble along
+Europe’s car sales will stumble along

 Europe’s economic problems continue to provide reasons for car buyers to retreat to the sidelines, and not even the sharp fall in the price of oil is likely to provide much inspiration for sales this year, according to Fitch Ratings.